h4writer/droneshowcreator/docs/discription_tools_from_the_start_page.rst

  4.1.6.4 Position X, Y, Z

   With this function you can adjust the position of the drones, clips or scene within the flight zone according to an X, Y, Z axis.
 X axis = from left to straight, Y axis = from forward to back, Z axis = from top to bottom.
-First select the clip or scene in the timeline => use the arrows left and right to adjust the values or click directly on the numerical values ​​to adjust it.
+First select the clip or scene in the timeline => use the arrows left and right to adjust the values or click directly on the numerical values to adjust it.

  4.1.6.5 Remove